 - Your individual Adjustment period started when your conditional firm (CF) choice changed to unconditional firm (UF).
 Your Track screen displays the date and time that your Adjustment period will end.

 - You will need to contact the admissions offices at universities and colleges direct to discuss possible vacancies and their entry requirements.
 There are no Adjustment Vacancy lists.
 Courses at Queen's which have declared Clearing Vacancies will consider applicants applying through Adjustment.
-See our Northern Ireland and European Union applicants.
+See our Clearing Vacancies.

 - To apply for adjustment vacancies at Queen's follow the instructions on the Clearing and Adjustment vacancies webpage.
-See our Northern Ireland and European Union applicants.
+See our Clearing Vacancies.

 - If you are offered an alternative place and accept it, you will be giving up your original confirmed place.
 The new university or college will update UCAS, and the details will be displayed in the 'choices' section on your UCAS Track account.
 UCAS will also send you a new Confirmation letter.
 Please note that having been accepted to a new place via Adjustment your original choice will lapse.